UI/UX DesignWebsite DesignReno Platforms2025

 Cross-cultural design requires sensitivity

-Representing both French and Indian academic traditions visually required careful balance.
-The blue-white color system avoided cultural bias while the content structure honored both educational frameworks.
+Representing French and Indian academic traditions visually took careful balance.
+The blue-white color system avoids cultural bias, and the content structure gives equal weight to both educational frameworks.

 What I would improve

-• Add a comprehensive search system to help users find specific institutions, researchers, or programs across the entire initiative
+• Add a proper search system so users can find specific institutions, researchers, or programs across the whole initiative

 • Implement a multilingual toggle with full French and Hindi translations for broader accessibility